 How We Share Your Information

 We may share information with certain third parties that may offer products or services to our members.
-For example, Omicron Delta Kappa has an affinity program agreement with insurance companies under which O∆K members are contacted regarding discounted rates.
-To enable our insurance partner to get in touch, we provide it members’ primary mailing address and primary email address.
 We also share personal information such as contact information and records of initiation date and circle with third-party publishers that assist Omicron Delta Kappa in producing its member directories.
 In addition, we share records of member circle and initiation date with a third party to recognize new initiates by providing this information to hometown newspapers.
-We also share member news about board appointments, scholarship selection, and awards with the same third party communications program.
-If you wish that the Society not share your information with our third party communications partner, email [email protected].
+We also share member news about board appointments, scholarship selection, and awards with the same third-party communications program.
+If you wish that the Society not share your information with our third-party communications partner, email firstname.lastname@example.org.

 We also may share your personal information: